onurceliktas/appto-do/README.md

 # AppTo-Do
 It is a java web application that you can create and manage your tasks.
+The app is alive on [heroku](https://appto-do.herokuapp.com) platform.

 # Technologies
 - Spring MVC